Exploring Hong Kong’s Minimum Wage Landscape in 2023

 They believe employers should pay a living wage, estimated to be HKD 60 currently, to meet the basic needs of employees in an expensive region such as Hong Kong.
 Worker rights movements have also urged the government to consider minimum wage reviews every year instead of reviewing them once every two years.

 To recap, as an employer in HK, you cannot offer wages below the statutory minimum.
-Failure to pay minimum wages attracts civil and criminal liability.
+Failure to pay the minimum salary attracts civil and criminal liability.

 While minimum wages protect the employees, they also directly impact a business’s bottom line.
-Given the economic situation of Hong Kong, there is a greater need for closely monitoring the minimum wage policies that create a win-win situation for all.
+Given the economic situation of Hong Kong, there is a greater need to closely monitor the minimum wage policies that create a win-win situation for all.

-Running a business in Hong Kong can be challenging when you have to ensure compliance with labour and employment laws.
+Running a business in Hong Kong can be challenging when you have to ensure compliance with labor and employment laws.
 Need help with starting up in Hong Kong and sailing through legal compliances?

 Contact Air Corporate today so we can guide you in the right direction.